Peersyst/react-packages/packages/xumm-react/README.md

 ### useVerifySignIn

-Hook to verify if a user is signed in correctly or its token had expired
+Hook to verify if a user is signed in correctly or its token has expired

 This hook returns:
 - The verifySignIn function to start the process